cashbff

 see a real conversation.

-youhow long can i last lol
+youhow long can i last at this spending rate?

-but is it safe?
+is it safe?

 who built it.